 Most people get better with enough rest, water to drink and medicine for pain.

-Information about testing, including to book a test available here.
+Information about testing, including to book a test, is available on the Welsh Government Apply for a coronavirus (COVID-19) test page.

 If you receive a positive test result, the Council’s Contact Tracing Team will get in touch with you.